Giving Sunshine Coast kids with disabilities the brightest start

 Kid with Disabilities Enjoying Water Play at Bright Start Early Learning Sunshine Coast

-Water play and sensory play is a wonderful way to learn
+Water play and sensory play is a beautiful way to learn.

-The first five years really matter for kids with disabilities
+The first five years matter for kids with disabilities

 Children’s brains develop connections faster in the first five years than at any other time in their lives.
-Millions of connections are formed and this is the time when the foundations for learning, health and behaviour throughout life are laid down.
+Millions of connections are formed, which is when the foundations for learning, health and behaviour throughout life are laid down.
 Because of this, early intervention for kids with additional learning needs is critical.

-“If a disability or particular need is diagnosed early, we can get to that child and work with them before habits and behaviours are mapped,” says Kristy Thompson Program Manager at Bright Start.
+“If a disability or particular need is diagnosed early, we can get to that child and work with them before habits and behaviours are mapped,” says Sarah.

-“Studies have found that what you do in the first five years can determine how much a person will earn later on in life.
-So getting numeracy, literacy, and communication skills embedded in those early years is a critical investment in their future,” says Kristy.
+“Studies have found that what you do in the first five years can determine how much a person will earn later in life.
+So getting numeracy, literacy, and communication skills embedded in those early years is a critical investment in their future,” says Sarah.

-“Even if children are nonverbal, we’re still communicating with them in different ways.
+“Even if children are nonverbal, we communicate with them differently.
 This could be Key Word Signing, visual cue cards, picture schedules, and PECS (Picture, Exchange, Communication, System).
 They may not be expressing language, but they are very receptive to all the different modalities of language we offer, taking it all in.
-It will eventually make sense and fall into place, and the next minute they’re speaking sentences articulately.”
+It will eventually make sense and fall into place, and the next minute, they’re speaking sentences articulately.”

 “We found that most out-of-hours care services have the same gatekeeping as many childcare services.
 Where they don’t accept children with disabilities.”

 “Parents still need to work.
-So they end up having to reduce their working hours during school holidays, which then also places a financial strain on families.”
+So they have to reduce their working hours during school holidays, which also places a financial strain on families.”

 Run through the NDIS, this gorgeous therapy farm is home to chickens, pigs, goats, horses and plenty of safe space to play.

 “Most Special schools in the area don’t offer vacation care.
-So this is a solution for school-aged kids with disabilities or autism spectrum disorder that need holiday care too,” adds Kristy.
+So this is a solution for school-aged kids with disabilities or autism spectrum disorder that need holiday care too.”

-Just as they do at the childcare centre, therapists can come to the farm for appointments.
+As they do at the childcare centre, therapists can visit the farm for appointments.

-“If a child has a speech or OT appointment that week, the therapist can come to the farm and deliver therapy during the child’s day with us,” says Kristy.
+“If a child has a speech or OT appointment that week, the therapist can come to the farm and deliver therapy during the child’s day with us,” says Sarah.

 Child with Disabilities Attends Animal Assisted Learning Therapy on the Sunshine Coast